How to Raise Money for Unexpected Expenses

 Getting a loan should be your last resort, but that doesn’t mean you leave it to the last second.
 In fact, by researching your options in advance you can find the best provider for your needs and therefore know exactly who to go to when that unexpected cost comes to your door.

-If you own your own car, for example, you could secure a loan against it.
+If you own your own car, for example, you could secure a fast loan against it.
 In this case, your car would act as collateral.
 If you fail to repay the loan, it will be taken away, but this is the last case scenario.
 What will happen in most cases is you secure a loan against your vehicle, get the money you need, and then start repaying the loan on a monthly basis.
 You can still use your car as well, so long as you have adequate insurance.

 Loans like this are far more attractive for emergency costs as you can secure the money for a lower price, as there is collateral to look at, instead of just your credit score.